okaybenji/text-engine/readme.md

 remember that these commands can be removed from your game, or you can write your own save/load functions.
 (See *Overriding the default command set* above.)

 ### A note on the 3.0 disk format
 Although text-engine's disks are now (as of version 3.0) expected to be *functions* which *return* a JavaScript object, prior versions expected disks to just be objects.
-The reason for this change was to support the ability to save and load games with the command-replay save system without forcing the user to reload the browser every time they loaded a save.
+The reason for this change was to support the ability to save and load games with the command-replay save system without ever forcing the user to reload the browser.
 (Returning an object from a function gives the engine a convenient way to reset the game state before reapplying the player's input history.)

 That said, the older format is still supported.
-If your disk is a JavaScript object, the player will be instructed to reload the browser when they load.
+If your disk is a JavaScript object, the player will be instructed to reload the browser when they load a save.
 You can avoid this by wrapping your disk in a function.
 For example, if your disk looks like this:

 ```js
 const myDisk = {